 Day 1 – Tjörn: a delightful mix of art, nature and good food

 Tjörn is easy to reach by bus from Gothenburg.
-Tjörn is the sixth largest island in Sweden and has a diverse landscape that offers a wide variety of experiences.
-From high peaks, pine forests and oak groves to tranquil sandy bays and wild seas – Tjörn has something for all the senses.
-There are scenic walking trails and viewpoints that are well worth a visit.
+It’s Sweden’s seventh largest island and has diverse landscapes perfect for a wide variety of experiences.
+From high hills, pine forests and oak groves to tranquil sandy bays and wild seas – Tjörn has scenery to please everyone, as well as scenic walking trails and viewpoints well worth a visit.

-A network of bike trails and routes links together the communities of Klädesholmen and Rönnäng in the south west to the main town of Skärhamn and Kyrkesund in the north west.
-The tourist centre in Skärhamn rents out bikes for SEK 125 per day.
+A network of bike trails and routes links together the communities of Klädesholmen and Rönnäng in the south west to the main towns of Skärhamn and Kyrkesund in the north west.

 Photographer: Roger Borgelid